 some FAQ and CV

-Ole Ukena is a German conceptual artist that lives and works in Bali Indonesia and Berlin.
+Ole Ukena is a German conceptual artist that lives and works in Bali, Berlin and Brasil.
 Ukena interweaves a variety of media including text, sculpture, installation, drawing, photography & video.
+His diverse practice combines elements of humor and self-knowledge with the 1970s traditions of conceptual art and minimalism.

 He confronts the viewer with aesthetically interesting pieces and ever-changing diverse materials that reveal their underlaying narrative structure without imposing the viewer to read endless paragraphs about the concept, all information is usually given within the material and title.